wildiness/NodeSharer/README.md

 * The Node Sharer commands will appear in all node editors, including those from other add-ons.
 However, the command will most likely not work with the custom nodes.

-* If you use Blender in a language other than english and/or name nodes with non standard characters , that could cause problems, maybe.
+* If you use Blender in a language other than english and/or name nodes with non standard characters, that could cause problems, maybe.

 ### Contributing
 Pull request will be accepted(if I can figure out how to do it), but no PEP8ifying.